 How Much Compensation For An Industrial Injury Could I Claim?

-As each industrial injury claim is unique, generally the amount of compensation a claimant might receive will consist of two main parts:
+As each industrial injury claim is unique, the amount of compensation a claimant might receive will usually consist of two main parts:

 More information on these damages can be read here.